GameFoundry/bsf/Documentation/Manuals/User/guiStyles.md

 **GUIElementStyle** allows you to set a variety of different properties to customize its look.
 They can be categorized into *states*, *textual*, *dimensions* and *offsets*.

 ## States {#guiStyles_a_a}
 States are used to change how an element looks as the user interacts with the element.
-There are four different states:
+There are five different states:
  - Normal - Default state when no interaction is happening
  - Hover - State when the user is hovering the pointer over the element
  - Active - State when the user is interacting with the element
  - Focused - State when the element has input focus
+ - Focused hover - State when the element has input focus and the user is hovering the pointer over the element

 All elements must have a *normal* state.
 This is the state that defines their default look.
 Elements that can be interacted with (like buttons) can optionally also provide the remaining states.